GramAddict/bot/README.md

 The script isn't perfect and may fail sometimes.
 If this is the case you can open a ticket on our [discord channel](https://discord.gg/NK8PNEFGFF).
 In that way you won't share with anyone your Instagram account name 😈.
 We'll be very happy to help you!

 # WOW!
 You dedicated so much time to this project!
 Why you did that for free??
-Well, we used to be in three long time ago but suddenly my two friends left.
-This has been an opportunity for me to improve my skills in Python and that's why I didn't left the project and keep maintaining it.
+Well, we used to be in three a long time ago but suddenly my two friends left.
+This has been an opportunity for me to improve my skills in Python and that's why I didn't leave the project and keep maintaining it.
 But of course donations are very welcome, so if you think I did a great job you can buy me a beer :)

 <a  href="https://www.buymeacoffee.com/mastrolube"  target="_blank"><img  src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png"  hspace="10" alt="Buy Me A Coffee"  style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;"  ></a>

-# Can I do something for make this project grown?
+# Can I do something to make this project grown?
 On Github there is a `star system` which indicates how good a project is.
 If you like this project it will be amazing if you can press the little star at the top! ⭐
 # Contributors